martingrambow/faasterBench/ReadMe.md

 	(from https://stackoverflow.com/questions/37734638/how-to-merge-multiple-npm-package-json-files-into-one-with-gulp)
 	Afterwards, go to the newly created package.json files in the respective output folders and add th
-3. (b) **Exclude external calls made by your function** faasterBench can exclude time spent in external function calls.
+3. (b) **Exclude external calls made by your function**

+faasterBench can exclude time spent in external function calls.
 To do so, please wrap every external call like so:
 	```
 	//extstart
 	externalCallHere()
 	//extstop
 	```
 This can be done multiple times throughout the function. faasterBench provides different benchmark values, both including and excluding external calls.
-2. (c) **Split input variables**
-If you need to test functions that for example delete an object, you will likely need to split the variables in the code and pass two different parameters to the HTTP-trigger.
+3. (c) **Split input variables and define entry variables** If you need to test functions that for example delete an object, you will likely need to split the variables in the code and pass two different parameters to the HTTP-trigger.
 	By inserting:
 	```